 Three steps to making cookie dough.
 In photo 1, molasses is being poured into a white bowl of butter and sugar.
 In photo 2, a hand is pouring a bowl of flour and spices into the butter mixture.
 In photo 3, a white bowl has chocolate batter in it.

-Add the molasses and flour mixture.
-Mix well & chill the dough for at least 1 hour.
+Add the molasses and then sift in the dry ingredients.
+Mix well, just until there are no more streaks of flour.
+Cover & pop the dough in the fridge for at least 1 hour.

 Don’t let the dough get too warm when you’re rolling the cookie dough balls.
 They need to be cold or they’ll spread out too much.